 TfC will not give out your personal details to any third party except where you ask us to (in writing) or in the following instances

-- TfC is obliged in some cases to share some of your information with outside parties.
-These include: the Scottish Qualifications Authority for registration and resulting of SQA qualifications, Skills Development Scotland for Modern Apprenticeship and Employability Fund candidate funding claims using their FIPS system, Employability Fund Placement Providers, and Learning Assistant e-portfolio system which we use for SVQ candidates.
+- We are obliged in some cases to share some of your information with outside parties.
+These include the Scottish Qualifications Authority (SQA) for registration and resulting of qualifications, Skills Development Scotland (SDS) for Modern Apprenticeship and Employability Fund candidate funding claims using their FIPS system, Employability Fund Placement Providers, and Learning Assistant e-portfolio system which we use for SVQ candidates.

-- TfC is required to enter Equalities Monitoring information for Modern Apprenticeship and Employability Fund students onto Skills Development Scotland’s Funding Information and Processing System (FIPS) so that this information can be used by the Scottish Government.
+- We are required to enter Equalities Monitoring information for Modern Apprenticeship and Employability Fund students onto SDS’s Funding Information and Processing System (FIPS) so that this information can be used by the Scottish Government.

-- Data will be released in relation to financial matters associated with your training, and if necessary to parties involved in the recovery of debts to TfC.
+- Data will be released in relation to financial matters associated with your training, and if necessary to parties involved in the recovery of debts to Training for Care.

-- TfC will disclose details about you if it is important to your vital interests e.g. if you are in need of emergency treatment and TfC is asked to verify whether you have any medical conditions it would be necessary to know about.
-TfC will also provide data on request to law enforcement agencies where legally required to do so and where crime detection or prevention can be aided by the release of data.
+- We will disclose details about you if it is important to your vital interests e.g. if you are in need of emergency treatment and we are asked to verify whether you have any medical conditions it would be necessary to know about.
+We will also provide data on request to law enforcement agencies where legally required to do so and where crime detection or prevention can be aided by the release of data.

 As the data subject you have rights in relation to the processing of your personal data.